nxrighthere/NetStack/README.md

 --------
 By default, all scripts are compiled for .NET Framework 3.5.
 Define `NET_4_6` directive to build the assembly for .NET Framework 4.6 or higher.
 Define `NET_STANDARD_2_0` to build the assembly for .NET Core.

-Define `NETSTACK_INLINING` to enable aggressive inlining for performance sensitive functionality.
+Define `NETSTACK_INLINING` to enable aggressive inlining for performance critical functionality.

 Define `NETSTACK_BUFFERS_LOG` to enable buffers logging.